QubesOS/qubes-doc/user/downloading-installing-upgrading/installation-guide.md

 This section will demonstrate a simple installation using mostly default settings.

-If you are an advanced user, and you would like to customize your installation, please see [custom installation](/doc/custom-install/).
-Otherwise, follow the instructions below.

 ### Getting to the boot screen

 "Booting" is the process of starting your computer.
 When a computer boots up, it first runs low-level software before the main operating system.
 Depending on the computer, this low-level software is may be called the ["BIOS"](https://en.wikipedia.org/wiki/BIOS) or ["UEFI"](https://en.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface).